322: Master Ninja I

 T.H.E.
 Cat, according to the ACEG, was a “late sixties crime drama that starred Robert Loggia.
 Kevin and Frank once spent well over an hour arguing about what the initials stood for.
 Seems kind of silly now.”
 The series aired from 1966-1967.

 Let Hertz put youuuu in the …

 “Let Hertz put you in the driver’s seat” is an old advertising slogan for the Hertz rental car company.
 It has been in use since at least the early 1960s.

 Silly String Ninja—in color.

-Silly String was a novelty created by inventor Julius Samann in 1969.
+Silly String is a novelty created by Robert P. Cox and Leonard A. Fish and patented in 1972.
 It is a non-toxic foam that comes in an aerosol can and sprays out in a “string” form when fired at an unsuspecting victim.
-It has come to be a Halloween tradition in some parts of the United States; the city of Los Angeles has banned it in Hollywood on Halloween due to its popularity and ookiness.
-See also note about Rat Patrol, above.
+It has come to be a popular Halloween tradition in some parts of the United States, so much so that the city of Los Angeles has banned it in Hollywood on Halloween.
+It also has a military application: it can detect, but not set off, trip wires to explosive devices.
+Silly String is now sold by Car-Freshner Corporation (makers of those scented cardboard pine trees), whose owner, Julius Samann, is often mistakenly cited as the product's inventor.
+See also note on “In color!”, above.

 This is no place for a convertible!